We met Helen, a Polylino user and Special Education teacher.

 What was it like to get started with Polylino?

-When I started working with Polylino, I was teaching 3rd grade.
-It became a bit of an “aha-moment” for the students when they could, for the first time, find their own books to read.
+Using Polylino was an “aha-moment” for the students when they could find their own books to read for the first time.
 It was incredible to see how joyful it made them to be able to read on their own, and I found that they became more interested in reading.
 We finally had books available for all of the students at our school, which has been integral in creating an accessible learning environment.

 How do you use Polylino in your classroom today?